Sibling relationship: Adulthood and old age

 When siblings reach adulthood, it is more likely that they will no longer live in the same place and that they will become involved in jobs, hobbies, and romantic interests that they do not share and therefore cannot use to relate to one another.
 In this stage the common struggles of school and being under the strict jurisdiction of parents is dissolved.
 Despite these factors, siblings often maintain a relationship through adulthood and even old age.
 Proximity is a large factor in maintaining contact between siblings; those who live closer to one another are more likely to visit each other frequently.
 In addition, gender also plays a significant role.
 Sisters are most likely to maintain contact with one another, followed by mixed-gender dyads.
 Brothers are least likely to contact one another frequently.

 Communication is especially important when siblings do not live near one another.
 Communication may take place in person, over the phone, by mail, and with increasing frequency, by means of online communication such as email and social networking.
-Often, siblings will communicate indirectly through a parent or a mutual friend of relative.
+Often, siblings will communicate indirectly through a parent, a mutual friend or a relative.
 Between adult and elderly siblings, conversations tend to focus on family happenings and reflections of the past.

 In adulthood, siblings still perform a role similar to that of friends.
 Friends and siblings are often similar in age, with any age gap seeming even less significant in adulthood.
 Furthermore, both relationships are often egalitarian in nature, although unlike sibling relationships, friendships are voluntary.
 The specific roles of each relationship also differ, especially later in life.
 For elderly siblings, friends tend to act as companions while siblings play the roles of confidants.

 It is difficult to make long-term assumptions about adult sibling relationships, as they may rapidly change in response to individual or shared life events.
 Marriage of one sibling may either strengthen or weaken the sibling bond.
 The same can be said for change of location, birth of a child, and numerous other life events.
 However, divorce or widowhood of one sibling or death of a close family member most often results in increased closeness and support between siblings.